Improved rates of convergence for the multivariate Central Limit Theorem in Wasserstein distance: Introduction and main result

-Therefore, one can expect the rate of convergence for the central limit theorem in Wasserstein distance in a high-dimensional setting to not only determined by the moments of $X_1$ but to also depend on whether the measure is lattice-distribute.
-In other words, along with the large-scale behaviour of $\nu$, described by its moments, we expect a tight bound to include a term corresponding to the small-scale behaviour of $\nu$.
-In this work, we provide a first instance of such a bound in the multidimensional setting.
-In particular, we obtain the following asymptotic bounds. \begin{corollary} Let $p \geq 2$ and $X_1,\dots,X_n$ be i.i.d. centered random variables on $\RR^d$ with identity covariance matrix and finite moment of order $p+2$.
-Suppose there exists $\gap > 0$ such that
+One can thus expect the rate of convergence for the central limit theorem in Wasserstein distance in a high-dimensional setting to not only be determined by the moments of $X_1$ but to also depend on whether the measure is lattice-distributed.
+In other words, along with the large-scale behaviour of $\mu$, described by its moments, we expect a tight bound on $W_p(\mu_n, \gamma)$ to include a term corresponding to the small-scale behaviour of $\mu$.
+In this work, we provide a first instance of such a result in the multidimensional setting.
+In particular, we obtain the following asymptotic bound. \begin{corollary} Let $p \geq 2$ and $X_1,\dots,X_n$ be i.i.d. centered random variables drawn from a measure $\mu$ on $\RR^d$ with identity covariance matrix and finite moment of order $p+2$.
+Suppose there exists $h > 0$ such that the matrix